jmyers7/book/chapters/10-models.md

 Very often, the label $g$ on the link function will be omitted.

 It could be the case that flow of influence is parametrized.
-For example, $g$ might be a linear transformation that is represented by a matrix $\balpha \in \bbr^{m\times n}$, with the entries in the matrix serving as parameters for the flow.
+For example, $g$ might be a linear transformation that is represented by a matrix $\mathcal{A} \in \bbr^{m\times n}$, with the entries in the matrix serving as parameters for the flow.
 We would represent this situation as

 ```{image} ../img/det-link-2.svg
 :width: 30%